 - A little too expensive

-The SteelSeries Arctis Pro is among the best wireless headsets for Rainbow Six Siege owing to its outstanding surround sound and the long battery life.
+The SteelSeries Arctis Pro is among the best wireless headsets for Rainbow Six Siege owing to its outstanding surround sound and long battery life.
 It’s lightweight and comfortable to wear during your long gaming sessions.

-3. Corsair HS60 Pro – Budget Pick
+3 .
+Corsair HS60 PRO – Budget Pick

 Many gamers struggle with finding an affordable headset that still supports 7.1 Surround Sound to help them enjoy the different playing strategies and pinpoint their enemies as well as recognize which weapons they’re using.

-However, the Corsair HS60 Pro does such a decent job not only considering that it’s perhaps the cheapest headsets for Rainbow Six Siege but also, in comparison to other premium-quality headphones.
+However, the Corsair HS60 Pro does such a decent job not only considering that it’s perhaps the cheapest headset for Rainbow Six Siege but also, in comparison to other premium-quality headphones.
 Let’s check out why!